DeepKer-Org/deepker-backend/README.md

 - `services`: Contains the business logic.
 - `routes`: Contains the route configuration.
 - `config`: Contains the database configuration and environment variable loading.
+- `migrations`: Contains SQL files for database migrations.
+- `cmd/migrate`: Contains the migration script to run the migrations.